sachagavino/nmgc-2.0/docs/source/inputoutput.rst

 3. **Abundance record** — fractional abundances (relative to total H) of all chemical species at all spatial points: 2D array of shape ``(nb_species, spatial_resolution)``.

 To read this file, one must loop over timestep blocks until the end of the file is reached.
-Python scripts to read and plot the contents of this file are provided in the ``scripts/`` directory of the repository (e.g., ``nautilus-plot-abundances.py``, ``nautilus-trace-species.py``).
+The Python package astroMUGS is designed to easily open, read, and plot the content.

 .. _sec-rates-output:
 OUTPUT: rates.00000i.out